 Camp Cecil de la IslaIsla Espiritu Santo, Mexico

-Located in the UNESCO World Heritage Site of Espiritu Santo National Park, award-winning Camp Cecil Base Camp is on one of the island´s most beautiful beaches and features large tents with plush beds, lovely linens, and other comforts of a more traditional accommodation, including daily housekeeping.
-There are two sun showers and two compost toilet cabanas.
+Located in the UNESCO World Heritage Site of Espiritu Santo National Park, Camp Cecil is set on one of the island´s most beautiful beaches and features dome-style tents with comfortable mattresses and linens, and unforgettable ocean views.
+The camp has two sun showers and two composting toilet cabañas, and a lounge area complete with games and naturalist library.
 An on-site chef creates wonderful meals, and guests enjoy a daily happy hour.

 Swimming with Sea Lions